andrewtrotman/JASSjr/README.md

 JASSjr will produce (on stdout) a [trec_eval](https://github.com/usnistgov/trec_eval) compatible results list.

 ## Java ##
-The Java version is build in the same way, but run with
+The Java version is built in the same way, but run with

 	java JASSjr_index <filename>